Broomhouse Tunnel

 Broomhouse Tunnel was 92 yards long, through a narrow ridge a mile past Sheepbridge.
-It was opened out to become a cutting in 1969 (see Railway Magazine July 1969 p.
-409, plus (picture) Nov 1969 p.
-636).
+It was opened out to become a cutting in 1969 when British Rail blew it up with explosives.

 The line diverged just north of Chesterfield at Tapton Junction with a steady three and a half mile climb at 1 in 100, through Sheepbridge and Unstone stations, before a short drop to Dronfield.
 From there, it climbed to the summit before Bradway Tunnel thence to what would become the junction through Dore and Totley and the line to Manchester, continuing to Beauchief.